Do Not Try to Time the Markets, You Will Earn Less

 Every day, we witness the vain effort of investors trying to time their investments.
-Many people postpone it for years with the naive hope of a more profitable purchase.
+Many people postpone it for years in the naive hope of a more profitable purchase.
 However, this is a pointless effort that robs them of earnings.
-In the end, those who are scared and who speculate, render their wealth worthless.
+In the end, those who are scared and speculate hurt the value of their wealth.

-People are mistakenly trying to time their investment.
-Beginning investors want to find the bottom and the top of the markets, and to make the most of it.
-This idea is pretty, for the sake of appearance very logical and it would be perfect to know to manage your financial assets in this way.
+People are mistakenly trying to time their investments.
+Beginning investors want to find the bottom and the top of the markets, increasing their profit if their prediction is correct.
+This idea sounds nice and for the sake of appearance very logical.
+It would be perfect to know to manage your financial assets in this way.
 But in fact, it is „tilting at windmills”.

 „Far more money has been lost by investors preparing for corrections, or trying to anticipate corrections, than has been lost in corrections themselves.”
 Peter Lynch